cksystemsteaching/selfie/README.md

 Selfie responds with quite a bit of text but just look for `double.c exiting with exit code 84`.
 That's it!
 The above code instructs selfie to return the result of `double(42)` which is obviously `84`.
 The way this works is simple.
 Each program must contain a procedure called `main` to actually do anything useful.
 That procedure is always the first to run and everything follows from there.
 When `main` returns, program execution is finished and whatever `main` returns is shown as *exit code*.

 There are two important concepts here.
-There are *procedure definitions* such as `int double(int n) { ... }` introducing a procedure called `double` with a formal parameter `n` and its implementation in between curly braces.
+There are *procedure definitions* such as `int double(int n) { ... }` introducing a procedure called `double` with a formal parameter ` n` of type `int` and a so-called *return type* `int` to the left of `double` which specifies the type of values the procedure returns.
+The code of the procedure is in between the curly braces and is called *procedure body*.
 Similarly, there is a procedure definition for `main` as well.
-And there are *procedure calls* such as `double(42)` in the `main` procedure invoking the procedure `double`on an *actual parameter* `42`.
+And there are *procedure calls* such as `double(42)` in the `main` procedure invoking the procedure `double` on an *actual parameter* `42`.
 Importantly, there can only be one procedure definition per procedure name but as many procedure calls of the same procedure as you like.
 Makes sense?
 Ok, then let us try to change the definition or in fact implementation of `double`:

 ```
 int double(int n) {